-Perfect for either traditional properties or contemporary styled new builds, shutters are an ideal window covering for Kidlington homeowners to discover.
-Hardwood shutters and plantation blinds are a valuable investment choice that increase the ‘wow factor’ of any living space.
-Adding intrinsic beauty to a property, shutters give any home an extra degree of insulation against heat loss while also ensuring maximised light control and privacy.
+Perfect for either traditional properties or contemporary-styled new builds, shutters are an ideal window covering for Kidlington homeowners to discover.
+Hardwood shutters and plantation blinds are valuable investments that increase any living space’s wow factor.
+Adding intrinsic beauty to a property, shutters give any home an extra degree of insulation against heat loss while ensuring maximised light control and privacy.

 Our shutters can be adapted to suit all window shapes, no matter how curved, angled, small or large, which is why our premium quality shutters and blinds are always made-to-measure.
 Crafted to the highest quality and with precision for every individual customer, our internal shutters are also ideal for bay windows, following the curves and angles of the space, without sacrificing the style.

-The best sustainably sourced materials are used in the products ensuring a premium quality every time, whether hardwood, MDF or waterproof ABS.
-There are a range of different colours and styles to capture your imagination, so no matter if you prefer a classic or more modern look, you can rest assured there will be a range of shutters to suit your interior.
+The best sustainably sourced materials are used in the products ensuring premium quality every time, whether hardwood, MDF or waterproof ABS.
+There are various colours and styles to capture your imagination, so no matter if you prefer a classic or more modern look, you can rest assured there will be a range of shutters to suit your interior.

-Shutters are perfect for patio doors, balconies and other spaces throughout the home including as room dividers.
-Shuttercraft supply track system shutters that can either provide light control, or a stylish way to partition the home while allowing air flow and ease of transformation as required.
+Shutters are perfect for patio doors, balconies and other spaces throughout the home, including as room dividers.
+Shuttercraft supply track system shutters can provide light control or a stylish way to partition the home while allowing airflow and ease of transformation as required.

 Oxford Zoo was once located in Kidlington, where the Thames Valley Police headquarters now stands.
 It was open only from 1931 to 1937, when the animals were transferred to Dudley Zoo.
 In 2018, an elephant sculpture was installed on a roundabout at the southern end of Kidlington to commemorate the zoo and an elephant that lived there.

-In June 2016, the BBC reported weekly coachloads of sightseers from China arriving on Benmead Road, Kidlington, who were seen posing for photos in front gardens and against parked cars, with no apparent reason for their interest.
-The story attracted worldwide interest, with Kidlington locals offering interviews about their experience.
+In June 2016, the BBC reported weekly coachloads of sightseers from China arriving on Benmead Road, Kidlington, who was seen posing for photos in front gardens and against parked cars, with no apparent reason for their interest.
+The story attracted worldwide interest, with Kidlington locals offering interviews about their experiences.